Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/booting/bl1.rst

 BL1 reuses the FI countermeasures used in the TF-M runtime, which are found in ``lib/fih/``.

-BL1 implements countermeasures against DPA, which are primarily targeted towards being able to handle cryptographic material without leaking its contents.
+BL1 implements countermeasures against fault injection.
 The functions with these countermeasures are found in ``bl1/bl1_1/shared_lib/util.c``

-``bl_secure_memeql`` tests if memory regions have the same value
+``bl_fih_memeql`` tests if memory regions have the same value

-- It does not perform early exits to prevent timing attacks.
-- It compares chunks in random orders to prevent DPA trace correlation analysis
-- It inserts random delays to prevent DPA trace correlation analysis
-- It performs loop integrity checks
-- It uses FIH constructs

-``bl_secure_memcpy`` copies memory regions

-- It copies chunks in random orders to prevent DPA trace correlation analysis
-- It inserts random delays to prevent DPA trace correlation analysis
+- It inserts random delays to improve resilience to FIH attacks
 - It performs loop integrity checks
 - It uses FIH constructs